axonasif/gearlock-dev-kit/docs/environment-variables.md

 GBRUNTIME
 ---------

 The value of this var is set to `yes` when `GearBoot` is running during boot.
+Otherwise it's empty.

 Example: